trustgrid/docs/content/en/tutorials/gateway-tools/monitoring-network-hops-to-peers/index.md

 ---

 {{% pageinfo %}}
-This feature collects traceroute-like data to all its connected peers and stores the results in the Trustgrid cloud for historical review.
+This feature collects traceroute-like data from all its connected peers and stores the results in the Trustgrid cloud for historical review.
 {{% /pageinfo %}}

 {{< alert color="info" >}}Network hop monitoring requires version 20220808 or newer to gather the required data.{{</ alert >}}